Concerned about sharing your identity to buy Bitcoins?

-Indacoin is similar to the BuySomeBitcoins website, but only works outside the US.
-You can use your credit card to acquire Bitcoins without registration or proving who you are.
+Customers can use their credit card to acquire bitcoins without registration or proving who you are.

 The major downside to Indacoin is the huge markup of up to 50% compared to standard exchange prices.
 Transaction limits are set at $100 USD for first-timers.
 It then increases to $200 USD after 4 days, and $500 USD after 7 days.

 Aside from the outrageous fee, Indacoin is a relatively hassle-free and beginner-friendly website.

 Paxful has been operating since 2015 in Wilmington (USA).
 It is another prominent person-to-person platform where sellers and buyers make trades directly between themselves.

 Just like LocalBitcoins, the P2P nature of the exchange allows users to keep their real names and identity relatively secret.
 The major advantage of using Paxful is the amount of payment methods available (300+).

 The most popular deposits types are iTunes/Amazon Gift Cards, Paypal, Skrill, NetTeller, and Webmoney.
 Users can also make cash purchases via Western Union, MoneyGram, cash in person, cash deposit to bank, or using a Bitcoin ATM.

 While there are some sellers that ask for your real name for large volumes, I have never been asked for a copy of my passport for smaller orders under $1,000 USD.